Despite big talk, Trump makes modest border wall ask

 DHS has already posted a notice that it will begin soliciting wall proposals.
 The initial request was then amended to refer to a 30-foot concrete structure -- then amended again to say DHS would collect both concrete barrier designs and other designs.
 The notice also makes clear that it is not intended as a "total wall solution," leaving itself further wiggle room as it conceptualizes the project.

-Mulvaney explained that the initial $1.5 billion allotment would allow DHS to test out "pilot cases" of the most effective means to cover different terrains and areas along the southern United States border, and said that overall spending for the border was not an exact figure yet.
+Mulvaney explained that the initial allotment would allow DHS to test out "pilot cases" of the most effective means to cover different terrains and areas along the southern United States border, and said that overall spending for the border was not an exact figure yet.

-Mulvaney said there would be an increase to $2.6 billion for the border wall in the 2018 fiscal year budget, part of an overall 6% budget increase for DHS.

-Additional funds in the budget request are expected to boost support for other areas of Trump's border security policies, including increasing hiring for Immigration and Customs Enforcement and Customs and Border Protection, as well as increasing detention capacities to accommodate increased enforcement of immigration laws, according to sources who saw early drafts of the numbers.